wsuzume/modcell/README.md

 # modcell

-`modecell` enables a Jupyter notebook cell as a module.
+`modcell` enables a Jupyter notebook cell as a module.
 It allows you to import a cell from another ipynb file by using `modcell` keyword.

 # Usage